GlennDeprey/PalianPals/docs/event-info/joinevent.md

 ## Step 1: Check Event Details

+- Open the **Discord server** and navigate to the channel corresponding to the day of the event.
 - Look at the **event announcement** for date, time, and requirements.
 - Make sure you have **all items, tools, and consumables** needed for the event.
 - Confirm the **host or organizer’s username**.